lynn-illumio/qiyu-academic/content/publication/conference-paper-2/index.md

 publication_types: ['3']

 # Publication name and optional abbreviated publication name.
-publication: Journal of the American Statistical Association
+#publication: Journal of the American Statistical Association
-publication_short: In JASA
+#publication_short: In JASA

 abstract: In the line of research within tensor learning, I focus on off-policy evaluation through the introduction of a tensor MDP framework.
 This framework is particularly capable of capturing the dynamics of sequential decision-making processes when the state-action features are represented as tensors.
 Using tensor features in their original form as inputs—for instance, in neuro-imaging—preserves critical spatial information that could be diminished or lost when the data is simplistically converted into vector covariates for application in traditional modeling approaches.
-When the $Q$ function can be approximated using a tensor parameter with a low-rank structure, we develop a method for \textbf{estimating this low-rank tensor within the evolution of sequential decision-making processes}.
+When the Q function can be approximated using a tensor parameter with a low-rank structure, we develop a method for estimating this low-rank tensor within the evolution of sequential decision-making processes}.
 Theoretical guarantees are established for our proposed estimation algorithm, laying the foundation for the pioneering integration of tensor methodologies into the RL setting.

 # Summary.
 An optional shortened abstract.
 summary: |